cronvel/kung-fig/doc/KFG.md

 <a name="ref.arrays"></a>
 ## Arrays

-The array presentation in KFG is simply a list where each item/element is introduced by a hyphen `-` followed by a space ` `.
+The array representation in KFG is simply a list where each item/element is introduced by a hyphen `-` followed by a space ` `.
 One item/element per line.

+The hyphen `-` is usually well understood as a list's item introducer in various format.

 For example, this would produce `[ "banana" , "apple" , "pear" ]`: